 Megan Talamantez has a Bachelor's Degree from Utah State University, teaches our Advanced Dancer classes, as well as creates choreography for our Nutcracker and Year-End Finale Performances.
-She is married to Orlando and they have two beautiful girls, Giselle and Penelope, and a handsome baby boy, Leo!
+She is married to Orlando and they have two beautiful girls, Giselle and Penelope, and two handsome boys, Leo and Miles!

-Brooklyn Atkinson is our Youth Dance Theatre Assistant Director for our Nutcracker and Year-End Finale Performances.
-She is a graduate from Utah State University in 2017, loves cats, and we love her like a sister in our ballet family!
+Brooklyn Atkinson is our Office Manager and Assistant Director for our Nutcracker and Year-End Finale Performances.
+She has a Bachelor's Degree from Utah State University (2017), loves cats, and we love her like a sister in our ballet family!